-Wasilla Housing II is the second phase of affordable senior apartments located on the campus of Wasilla Area Seniors, Inc. in Matanuska-Susitna Borough.
+Aspen House Phase II will provide affordable senior apartments located on the campus of Wasilla Area Seniors, Inc. in Matanuska-Susitna Borough.
 This rental development includes 40 apartments -- 10 two-bedroom and 30 one-bedroom units-- in a single three-story elevatored building.
 Targeted income limits for prospective tenants are 60% AMI or less for 30 units, and the minimum affordability period for the project is 20 years.
 Ten (10) units will not be income restricted.
-Responding to the needs of the local community, Wasilla Housing II will provide affordable apartments for seniors, and will include units for the physically disabled allowing seniors to age in place.
+Responding to the needs of the local community, Aspen House Phase II will provide affordable apartments for seniors and will include units for the physically disabled allowing seniors to age in place.
 The project is centrally located close to downtown Wasilla, near schools, restaurants, grocery, banking, the library, and post office.
-Wasilla Area Seniors, Inc. will own and operate Wasilla Housing II.
+Wasilla Area Seniors, Inc. will own and operate Wasilla Housing Phase II.

-Activity Type: These activities are eligible under paragraph 32.
-Housing-related eligibility waivers as specified in 83 FR 5861 and meets the National Objective of Low-Moderate Income Housing per 24 CFR 570.483(b)(3).
+Activity Type: This activity meets the National Objective of Low-Moderate Income Housing per 24 CFR 570.483(b)(3) and is an eligible activity under Section 105(a)(4) of the Housing and Community Development Act of 1974.